-The government of Kenya is now seeking an association to help in achieving their affordable housing Agenda.
+The government of Kenya seeks partners to help in achieving their affordable housing Agenda.
 The government hopes to build 33, 336 houses for the low income segment across the Country, part of their big plan of building 500, 000 units in 5 years.
 This was reported after the State Department for Housing and Urban Development, in place of the Government, called upon interested investors for partnership in developing low cost units for Kenyans.

 “Through the Specially Permitted Procurement Procedure, the State Department for Housing and Urban Development wishes to invite investors for a joint venture to get into strategic partnership in developing (low cost units),” the department said.

 One of the places expected to support this housing project is the Nairobi Railway city where at least 20,000 affordable homes are to be built.
 These units will be sold to civil servants, pension schemes and to the public.
 Kenya seeks partners